StevenBlack/vocab/readme.md

 ### hermaphrodite
 This is a human being or an animal that has both male and female sex organs.
-Do not confuse with an androgyne, someone who exhibits both male and female sexual manners and traits.
-There are many androgynous people in the world, but very few hermaphrodites.

 ### heterodox